Backing Up TrueNAS

 Downloading the Initial System Debug File

-After saving the system configuration, go to System > Advanced Settings and click Save Debug.
+After saving the system configuration, save an initial system debug file by going to System > Advanced Settings and clicking Save Debug.
 After the download completes, save this initial debug file with your system configuration file.

 Create a Boot Environment